AlexCC93/readthedocs_test/docs/source/Writing publisher and subscriber nodes. C++.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 At this point the script is created, the dependencies configured and the ``CMakeLists.txt`` file is correclty setup.

-:ref:`Open a brand new terminal<installation/Running a docker container>`, make sure that no other ROS2 command is currently running, navigate to the workspace directory and execute either of these two commands:
+`brand new terminal`_, make sure that no other ROS2 command is currently running, navigate to the workspace directory and execute either of these two commands:

 .. code-block:: console